cdklabs/cdk-atmosphere-service/CONTRIBUTING.md

 - `assert.lambda.ts`: Lambda handler function that performs assertions on the deployed resources.
 - `integ.*.ts`: CDK integration test definition file.

-### Running all tests
+### Running

-Before creating a PR

-1. Obtain credentials to an AWS account.
-2. `yarn integ`
+`yarn integ`

+Integration tests are executed in snapshot mode during project build.

+### Updating Snapshots

+`yarn integ:update`

+> Your terminal must have access to AWS credentials for this to work.

+During
 tests and compare the output against the comitted snapshot.
 If a difference is detected, you'll need to update snapshot of the test by running `yarn integ:update`.